East Shore Trail

 The East Shore hike is a shoreline walk along the lakeside in the Lake Berryessa Wildlife Area.
-For more detailed information see the Lake Berryessa Wildlife Area page maintain by the Department of Fish and Wildlife.
+For more detailed information see our Lake Berryessa Wildlife Area page.

 The east shore of Lake Berryessa is an undeveloped wildlife area backed by cattle ranches.
-A large variety of raptors and water fowl may be viewed along the shoreline including White Pelicans, Golden and Bald Eagles, Clark’s and Western Grebes, Egrets and Herons, Cormorants and many species of ducks.
+A large variety of raptors and water fowl may be viewed along the shoreline including White Pelicans, Golden and Bald Eagles, Western Grebes, Cormorants and many species of ducks.

 The well maintained gravel East Shore Ranch and Fire Access Road allows public access for almost six miles of the shoreline starting from the Knoxville-Berryessa Road and extending south to a turn-around loop.
 The area between the road and the water is the Lake Berryessa Wildlife Area.
 The road provides public access to the Wildlife Area as well as ranch and fire access.
 The Wildlife Area extends south from the end of the gravel road to the dam and is accessible by foot and by boat.